-As implied in Theorem 4, a key reason that the hybrid model improves the performance (in relative error) of any Euclidean embedding method lies in the fact that it mitigates its "imperfect estimation" - namely, over-estimates or underestimates - by introducing a (non-Euclidean) local adjustment term that smoothes out (via averaging) the over- and underestimates.
+As implied in Theorem 4, a key reason that the hybrid model improves the performance (in relative error) of any Euclidean embedding method lies in the fact that it mitigates its "imperfect estimation"-namely, overestimates or underestimates-by introducing a (non-Euclidean) local adjustment term that smooths out (via averaging) the over- and underestimates.
 This effect can be seen using the skewness metric.
-Fig. 17 show the resulting skewness measures of the various embedding methods with the SLAT option on, when applied to the King462 data set.
-Compared with the results in Fig. 9, we see that the fraction near 0 increases considerably.
+Fig. 17 shows the resulting skewness measures of the various embedding methods with the SLAT option on, when applied to the King462 data set.
+Compared with the results in Fig. 9, we see that the fraction near zero increases considerably.
 The reduction in skewness is common to all the schemes.

-However, it should be noted that if an embedding scheme has large errors but the sum of errors is 0 (not skewed) for all the nodes, LAT cannot improve the performance of the original embedding.
-For example, in equation (3), the \tilde{e}x can be 0 even if there are errors.
+However, it should be noted that if an embedding scheme has large errors but the sum of errors is zero (not skewed) for all the nodes, LAT cannot improve the performance of the original embedding.
+For example, in (3), the $\tilde{e}x$ can be zero even if there are errors.
 Then, there cannot be any improvement from the original embedding scheme.

-Our results suggest that due to the existence of prevalent TIVs in the Internet host distance measurement data sets, instead of attempting to develop more sophisticated Euclidean (or metric-based) embedding method that minimizes a global error function (such methods are likely to be more expensive and time-consuming), it is far better to incorporate simpler and less expensive mechanisms to reduce the inevitable (local) estimation errors.
-Clearly, our proposed hybrid model with localized adjustment terms (LAT) is an example of such a simple but yet effective mechanism.
+Our results suggest that due to the existence of prevalent TIVs in the Internet host distance measurement data sets, instead of attempting to develop more sophisticated Euclidean (or metricbased) embedding method that minimizes a global error function (such methods are likely to be more expensive and timeconsuming), it is far better to incorporate simpler and less expensive mechanisms to reduce the inevitable (local) estimation errors.
+Clearly, our proposed hybrid model with LATs is an example of such a simple yet effective mechanism.